CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 the _S3_ protocol that differs from the _Swift_ protocol used in the [Rclone](./rclone.md), [swift](./swift_client.md) and [a-commands](./a_commands.md) examples.
 Thus, data that has been uploaded to Allas using these tools should not be downloaded with s3cmd and vice versa.

-From the user perspective, one of the main differences between s3cmd and Swift-based tools is that Rclone, Swift and a-tools connections remain valid for eight hours at a time, but with s3cmd, the connection remains permanently open.
+From the user perspective, one of the main differences between S3 and Swift protocols is that Swift based connections remain valid for eight hours at a time, but with S3, the connection remains permanently open.
 The permanent connection is practical in many ways but it has a security aspect: if your CSC account is compromised, so is the object storage space.

 The syntax of the `s3cmd` command:
 ```text